 Above the sofa are a couple of fab posters from Posterlounge, making great wall décor accents in here.
 Don’t you love the hanging poster frames too?
 Also from Posterlounge, they are really inexpensive compared to some similar frames on the market.

-I am also totally in love with my macramé style planter, the Lene Bjerre Judith Hanging Flower Pot from Sweetpea & Willow – I’ve been coveting one of these forever, so its great to finally get my hands on one and I already had a faux plant that fits perfectly inside and no watering required!
+I am also totally in love with my macramé style planter, the Lene Bjerre Judith Hanging Flower Pot from Sweetpea & Willow – I’ve been coveting one of these and I already had a faux plant that fits perfectly inside and no watering required!

 Also from Sweetpea & Willow is the faux potted plant on the table which is very realistic looking – definitely one of the best fakes around.

 No Boho living room is complete with an ethnic rug and mine takes inspiration from the popular ‘Beni Ourain’ handcrafted rugs.
 From The Rugseller, you might have seen that I have the grey version of the Logan Rug in our front room and because I love it so much I was keen to try the cream version with grey design.
 The grey rug has proved so easy to look after and keep clean it’s a total winner, so I’m certain this one will be no different.